hxzrx/cl-speedy-lifo/README.md

 *[function]* `dequeue queue keep-in-queue`

   Dequeues QUEUE.
-If keep-in-queue sets to nil, the dequeued val will no longer keep an ref in the queue.
+If keep-in-queue sets to nil, the dequeued items will no longer keep an ref in the queue.

 *[function]* `dequeue-safe queue keep-in-queue`